zzou702/SOFTENG370_A2_zzou702/README.md

 Then run the makefile:
 "./makefile"

-The previous should created a "sync" file that you can execute
+The previous command should have created a "sync" file that you can execute

 To run the sync file, run:
 ./sync directory1 directory2